jan-dolejsi/vscode-pddl/client/README.md

 ### Auto-completion

-When typing in the domain or problem file characters such as `(` or `:`, Visual Studio Code pops up the suggested keywords or names of predicates/functions.
+When typing in the domain or problem file characters such as `(`, `:` or `?`, Visual Studio Code pops up the suggested keywords or names of predicates/functions/parameters or other PDDL language constructs.

 ![Auto-completion](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_auto_completion.gif)